Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application

-Graph neural networks (GNNs) are common in recommendation systems \cite{Gao2021ASO} and were recently introduced to specifically for multi-domain recommendation \cite{Cui2020HeroGRAPHAH}.
-Inspired by this work, we test replacing user embedding tables with inductive GNNs (figure \ref{fig:kg_gnn}).
+\textbf{Graph Neural Network}\ \ Graph neural networks (GNNs) are common in recommendation systems and were recently introduced for multi-domain settings \cite{Cui2020HeroGRAPHAH}.
+We replace user embedding tables with inductive GNNs.

-Specifically we replace $\textbf{E}_{user,shared}(u)$ with $\texttt{GNN}_{shared}(u, \mathcal{N}(u))$ where $u$'s neighbors $\mathcal{N}(u)$ are the items user $u$ has interacted with.
+We replace $\textbf{E}_{user,shared}(u)$ with $\texttt{GNN}_{shared}(u, \mathcal{N}(u))$ where $u$'s neighborhood $\mathcal{N}(u)$ is the items user $u$ has interacted with.
 We likewise replace the domain-specific embedding tables $\textbf{E}_{user,d}(u)$ with domain-specific GNNs: $\texttt{GNN}_{d}(u, \mathcal{N}(u))$.
-The GNN aims to encode a user $u$ based on it's neighbors.
-We use the GNN from \citet{Cui2020HeroGRAPHAH}, which uses a fast additive attention for node aggregation.
+The GNN aims to encode a user $u$ based on its neighbors.
+We use the GNN from \cite{Cui2020HeroGRAPHAH}, which uses a fast additive attention for node aggregation.
 This GNN iteratively learns an attention distribution over the neighbors of $u$.
-It treats the user as a query and the neighbors as keys to attend over.
-The item representations come from the item embedding table $\textbf{E}_{item}$.
-In our case, the initial query embedding comes from a domain embedding table $\textbf{E}_{d}\in\mathbb{R}^{|\mathcal{D}\times h}$ rather than a user embedding table to make the GNN inductive over users.
-This ensures the user personalization comes from the GNN and helps it better generalize to users in new domains.
-The final user representation is given by:
+The initial item representations come from the item embedding table $\textbf{E}_{item}$.
+The initial user embedding comes from a domain embedding table $\textbf{E}_{d}\in\mathbb{R}^{|\mathcal{D}\times h|}$ rather than a user embedding table to make the GNN inductive over users.
+This forces the model to rely on the GNN to learn personalized user representations.
+Final user representation is: